SIX APPROACHES TO ABSTRACTING THE FIGURE ECOURSE

 Do I have to complete the class within the dates given?

-- I will be available to help you online in the Facebook Private Group for the duration of the month specified, but you will have compete access to the course materials for 6 months.
+I will be available to help you online in the Facebook Private Group for the duration of the month specified, but you will have compete access to the course materials for ONE YEAR.
 Paint and play at your own pace and on your own schedule!

-- After you register you will receive information on class materials.
-Then, a few days before the class begins, you will receive an email with:
+After you register you will receive information on class materials.
+Then, approximately one week before the class begins, you will receive an email with:

-- You have access to the course for SIX MONTHS from the start date.
+You have access to the course for ONE YEAR from the start date.

 How do I ask you questions?

 You post your questions and upload photos of your work on the Facebook group page.
 I check the page several times a day and will answer them promptly.
 Keep in mind, there may be a time zone difference.
 (I do need to sleep.)
 I'm on California Time.

 No, Facebook is not a requirement.
 However if you want feedback from me you will need to join the Facebook Private Group.
 In this group no other people will see your posts other than the students in this course and me.
 Your involvement in the group is completely up to you.
 Some people join the group and do not post, but just read and learn from others, while other students are more active.

 How much painting experience do I need?